-Vectorization should be considered during all model development to ensure performance portability across computer platforms.
-Internal data structures can often be designed to meet the goals of researchers and still provide good vector and scalar performance.
-Writing loops so that they will vectorize is worth the up-front effort since it assures good performance on a wide variety of systems.
+In general, vectorization should be considered during all model development to ensure performance portability across myriad computer platforms.
+As demonstrated here, internal data structures can often be designed to meet the goals of researchers while still providing acceptable good performance on both vector and scalar architectures.
+Writing loops so that they will vectorize is worth the up-front effort since it ensures good performance on a wide variety of systems.
 Even today's personal computers have small vector units which can be harnessed for high performance computational science.
+Guidelines for writing vector-efficient code can be found in various software development manuals including Cray's manual for optimizing applications (Cray Inc., 2004).